ksindi/managers-playbook/README.md

         1. I need feedback.
 What are two things that I can do differently?
         1. What's one thing we could do to improve our way of collaborating?
     1. Priorities:
-        1. "What are your top priorities this week?"
+        1. What are your top priorities this week?
-        1. "What will success look like?"
+        1. What will success look like?
-        1. "What are obstacles?"
+        1. What are obstacles?
 1. Encourage your direct reports to bring up topics in 1-1.
     <img src="images/1_1s.jpg" width="400">